Campus-Cooking/college-cooking.github.io/index.md

 Admins have additional privileges, such as approving or editing recipes, managing vendor contributions, and ensuring the quality of user-generated content.

+### Github Organization

+Here is a link to our GitHub [organization](https://github.com/Campus-Cooking) associated with this project and inside it, the repositories

 ## Milestones